adhocteam/pushup/README.md

 ## Project status

 Pushup is an experiment.
-In terms of the development life cycle, it should be considered **preview** or **beta**, pre-release software: it is largely functional, likely has significant bugs (including potential for data loss) and/or subpar performance, but is suitable for demos and testing.
+In terms of the development life cycle, it should be considered **preview** pre-release software: it is largely functional, likely has significant bugs (including potential for data loss) and/or subpar performance, but is suitable for demos and testing.
 It has a decent unit test suite, including fuzzing test cases for the parser.
 Don't count on it for anything serious yet, and expect significant breaking changes.

 ![screenshot of syntax highlighting of an example Pushup page](./example-syntax-highlighting.png)